MyPiece

 What does June's birthstone mean?▾

-Pearl traditionally stands for purity, calm; Moonstone traditionally stands for intuition, adaptability — associations carried by custom, not science.
+Pearl traditionally stands for purity, calm; Moonstone traditionally stands for intuition, adaptability; Alexandrite traditionally stands for change, rarity, balance — associations carried by custom, not science.

 What is the Gemini and Cancer birthstone?▾

-June runs from Gemini into Cancer, and pearl & moonstone serve both — though sign-based tables can differ from the calendar-month lists.
+June runs from Gemini into Cancer, and pearl & moonstone & alexandrite serve both in the calendar-month list.
+Sign-based tables can use different traditions.

 Can you wear June's birthstones every day?▾